 Be wary of clicking on links in unsolicited emails.
 They may contain viruses or other programs that can harm your computer.

-If you’re making a financial transaction online, make sure you’re on a secure website.
-You can do this by looking at the the website’s address.
+If you’re making a financial transaction online, make sure you’re on a secure site.
+You can do this by looking at the address, as below.

-If you receive an email claiming to be from your bank, asking that you contact them, consider whether or not it is genuine.
-If you are unsure, do not click on any links in the email.
-Open another window in your browser and visit your bank’s website using your normal method.
+If you get an email claiming to be from your bank, asking that you contact them, ask yourself if it’s genuine.
+If you’re unsure, don’t click on any links in the email.
+Open another window in the browser and visit your bank’s website using your normal method.

-Check the online banking security options your bank provides.
+Check your bank’s online banking security options.
 Some offer free antivirus and browser security software.

 Protect your property

-Property fraud is when a person pretends to be you, using your stolen identity details, in order to mortgage or even sell your land, house or business premises.
+Property fraud is when a person pretends to be you and uses your stolen identity details to mortgage or even sell your land, house or business premises.
 Properties most at risk are those that are rented out, empty or mortgage-free.

 Thankfully, this kind of fraud is rare, but if you’re a property owner it’s worth taking the simple steps below to make sure it doesn’t happen to you.
 Undoing the damage after you’ve been a victim can be time-consuming, costly and stressful.

-- Register your land or property with Land Registry
+- register your land or property with the Land Registry

-- Put a restriction on your property so no activity will be allowed until a solicitor or conveyancer confirms it has been made by you
+- put a restriction on your property so no activity will be allowed until a solicitor or conveyancer confirms it’s been made by you